github/developer.github.com/content/changes/2014-08-27-organization-memberships-api.md

 Previously, responses from the [add team membership][add-team-membership] and [get team membership][get-team-membership] endpoints included a "status" attribute, which could either be "active" or "pending".
 We've renamed this attribute from "status" to "state", in order to be more consistent with our other API calls.

-To give you time to update your apps, we'll keep the legacy "status" attribute around alongside the new "state" attribute until September 3rd, 2014.
+To give you time to update your apps, we'll keep the legacy "status" attribute around alongside the new "state" attribute until **September 3rd, 2014**.

 ### Preview period